jonashjaeger/jonashjaeger.github.io/_pages/about.md

 **My research**

 Within the context of the Danish Late Iron Age and Viking Age (*c*.
-AD 400-1050) textile archaeology there was two major developments:
+AD 400-1050) textile archaeology there were two major developments:

-1) The introduction of the sail.
+1) The introduction of the sail around the 7th or 8th centuries AD.

 2) A sudden shift in overall wool quality from finer to coarser fibres.